 This opportunity was given to man, the creature, by God, the Creator.
 When He, God, gave to man, the creature, a law, with a penalty attached, and commanded man to obey it, it necessarily follows that man, the creature, must have the power to choose—exercise—his right of choice between obedience and disobedience in order to be free.
 Otherwise he, man, is not free, not responsible, and therefore suffers unjustly for doing what he could not help doing.
 Now God is just, the law is just, and man’s punishment is just, because man was unjust.
 The law was for man’s good, not God’s good; hence the law was holy, ordained to keep man holy as God the loving Creator had created man.

 The Free Will Baptists have always believed that man is responsible to God his Creator for his acts; hence man [has] a “free will,” having the power to choose between good and evil.
 Jesus taught this doctrine when he exclaimed, “Whosoever will may come.”
 Again our Lord taught the doctrine of free will when He commanded His apostles to go into all the world and preach the gospel to every creature.
 Because all were sinners, all have sinned.
-All needed redemption—salvation.
-[God is] calling on all to believe on the Lord Jesus Christ—believe on the only begotten Son of God, as the only means of salvation, calling all the world to repentance—not a part of it—calling on all men to repent of their sins—not some of them.
+All needed redemption—salvation—not because all were born in sin, but because all, like Adam, had sinned.
+Calling on all to believe on the Lord Jesus Christ, believe on the only begotten Son of God, as the only means of salvation, calling all the world to repentance, not a part of it, calling on all men to repent of their sins—not some of them.
 Why, Because all have sinned.
 Not calling on some, but all.
 Why call if all cannot hear?
 Why die for all if all cannot be saved?
 Is not His blood sufficient?
 Is not the sacrifice of Christ ample?

 Anything short of a full, free salvation from sin is anti-Christian [and] savors not of a loving, dying Christ, but smells of the slums of religion.
 [God is] calling all men to repent—everywhere.
 Anything short of this is beneath a loving God, and only finds place in the shallow minds of men.
 Believe and repent!
 Who?
 All men everywhere.
 Why?
 Because all men everywhere reveal to us the loving nature—the unselfish nature of the Christ and God the Father.
 Faith in Christ, and repentance toward the Father God.
 All come—great and small, rich and poor, all come—every man, everywhere.
 Come, the sacrifice is offered; the sword is removed before the gates of the spiritual Eden, the church.
 Come in, every kindred, every tribe, every nation, come in!
 And yet there is room—room for all.
 Christ died for all.
 Jesus Christ tasted death for every man.
 Come on; only devils—demons—would keep you back, keep you away.